TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 After the first journey through the blog example, here follows a more complex action.
 It is about the creation of a new post.
-The user js offered a form in the front end, where he can insert the title and the content of a new post and select an existing author for this post.
+The user is offered a form in the front end, where he can insert the title and the content of a new post and select an existing author for this post.
 After clicking the *submit* button, the list of the last posts of the